Excerpt from the government of Ontario’s ‘Newsroom’

 (c) the measures and procedures prescribed are carried out in the workplace.”

-Dong Mo was also found guilty of a violation of the OHSA section 27(1)(a) which states,
+Dong Mo was also found guilty of a contravention of the OHSA section 27(1)(a) which states,

 “A supervisor shall,